-To fix this, please tap “Settings”, “Visibility/Download” in CalenGoo and search for the duplicated calendar in the “iPhone calendars” section.
+To fix this, please either turn "Settings", "Accounts", "Show iPhone/iPod/iPad calendars" off or tap “Settings”, “Visibility/Download” in CalenGoo and search for the duplicated calendar in the “iPhone calendars” section.
 Set it to “yellow” to hide it.
 Please see here for the different options to hide calendars: Visibility/Download

-- If this wasn’t the reason and both events are from the same calendar, please use “Settings”, “Reset calendars" to erase all events and calendars in CalenGoo’s database and re-download everything from Google.
+- If this wasn’t the reason and both events are from the same calendar and the same account, please ensure that all your events are in Google Calendar and then use “Settings”, “Debug Tools”, "Reset all calendars" to erase all events in CalenGoo’s database and re-download everything from Google.
 Don’t try to delete the duplicates manually, this can result in both duplicates being lost after the delete operation has been synced.

-you can use this program to remove them:
+you can use this program (on your own risk) to remove them:

-But before you use it, you should download a backup copy of your Google Calendar: Sign in to Google Calendar and click the gear icon in the upper right corner, “Calendar settings”, “Calendars”, “Export calendars” to download a ZIP file that includes all your personal calendars as ICS files.
+But before you delete events with the program, you should download a backup copy of your Google Calendar: Sign in to Google Calendar and click the gear icon in the upper right corner, “Calendar settings”, “Calendars”, “Export calendars” to download a ZIP file that includes all your personal calendars as ICS files.
 Unzip the file and ensure that it contains these ICS files.

-After starting it you should see this window:
+After starting it and signing in you should see this window:

-It will take the title, location, description, recurrence, reminders, attendees and start and end time into account.
-Afterward it will display the duplicates it has found:
+Select a calendar on the left and afterward click “Search duplicates” in the "Duplicates" tab to let it search in the selected calendar for duplicated events.
+It will take the title, location, description, reminders, recurrence, attendees and start and end time into account.
+Afterward it will display the duplicates it has found.